ChainAgnostic/CAIPs/CAIPs/caip-261.md

 ## Simple Summary

-CAIP-261 introduces a data framework to represent trust assertions among peers, facilitating the development of a global web of trust.
+This specification introduces a data framework to represent trust assertions among peers, facilitating the development of a global web of trust.

 ## Abstract